AmigaMaster/Simple-Game-Solutions/solutions/B/Brassheart-EN.md

     - Burning the blueprints (If you burnt the blueprints choose `Assistance`, otherwise `Innovation`)

 ### 6.5.
 Valkiria
 - TALK TO Valkiria
   - Longda
     - CHOOSE Free / Imprison, depending on your choice
+    - **NOTE:** Possible bug
+      > The exact circumstances are not yet entirely clear but if you cannot progress in the Longda question, even though you gave the correct answer based on your own decision what you did to the solders (Free / Imprison), select the other answer and the game continues.
   - MC
     - CHOOSE Deal (you made a deal with the Countess) / Confront (You told the truth), depending on your choice
   - Suli